eioo/tibia-captcha-solver/README.md

 ## Installation

+1. Download and extract this project from [this link](https://github.com/eioo/tibia-captcha-solver/archive/master.zip).

-1. Add following directories to your `PATH` environment variable:
+2. Add following directories to your `PATH` environment variable:

     ```
     C:\Program Files\Tesseract-OCR